KateWood/react/01_what_is_react/readme.md

 );
 ```

-Let's spin up `http-server` and check it out in the browser.
+Let's get our `http-server` running and check out our progress in the browser!

 > If your browser is still showing "Hello, world!" do a hard refresh on the browser window (⌘ ⇧ r).

+Step 2:
-Step 2: We need to extract the component from the 'app' and then use props to bind to the array
+We need to extract the component from the 'app' and then use props to bind to the array

 ```jsx
 var Card = React.createClass({